Will-Bivins/Bivins-For-Senate/README.md

-# Bivins-For-Senate
+## Bivins For Senate

-The Official Repository of the Bivins CoB Senate Campaign
+# The Official Repository of the Bivins CoB Senate Campaign

 Dear Students, Teachers, and members of the University of Louisville Community.
 My name is Will Bivins and I am happy to present to you the Github Repository for my Senate Campaign.